 Clifton CDS Homepage

 Clifton Career Development School is dedicated to providing students with disabilities quality instruction in areas of Career and Technical Education.
-Clifton CDS currently offers instruction in the areas of Agriculture Mechanics, Business, Career Preparation, Culinary Arts, Horticulture, and Hospitality.
-In the 2012-13 school year, the Business program will discontinue, and Child Care Services will begin.
+Clifton CDS currently offers instruction in the areas of Agriculture Mechanics, Career Preparation, Child Care, Culinary Arts, Horticulture, and Hospitality.

 We welcome you to explore our website to learn more about the opportunities at Clifton.
 For additional information or to schedule a visit, please contact us.